CAVE: Cerebral Artery-Vein Segmentation in Digital Subtraction Angiography: Abstract

 \section{Abstract}

-X-ray digital subtraction angiography (DSA) is a widely used imaging technique in patients with neurovascular disease, allowing for vessel and flow visualization with high spatio-temporal resolution.
-Automatic artery-vein segmentation in DSA plays a fundamental role in vascular analysis with quantitative biomarker extraction for peri-operative decision-making, peri-operative evaluation, and post-operative prognosis, facilitating a wide range of clinical applications, including detection of vascular disease, evaluation of perfusion based on time-intensity curves (TIC).
-The widely adopted U-Net often struggles with disentangling vessels from subtraction artifacts.
+Cerebral X-ray digital subtraction angiography (DSA) is a widely used imaging technique in patients with neurovascular disease, allowing for vessel and flow visualization with high spatio-temporal resolution.
+Automatic artery-vein segmentation in DSA plays a fundamental role in vascular analysis with quantitative biomarker extraction, facilitating a wide range of clinical applications.
+The widely adopted U-Net applied on static DSA frames often struggles with disentangling vessels from subtraction artifacts.
 Further, it falls short in effectively separating arteries and veins as it disregards the temporal perspectives inherent in DSA.
 To address these limitations, we propose to simultaneously leverage spatial vasculature and temporal cerebral flow characteristics to segment arteries and veins in DSA.
-The proposed network, coined \method, encodes a 2D+t DSA series and decodes it into a 2D segmentation image.
-On a multi-center clinical dataset, \method~outperforms traditional Frangi-based K-means clustering (P$<$0.001) and U-Net (P$<$0.001) by a significant margin, demonstrating the advantages of harvesting spatio-temporal features.
+The proposed network, coined \method{}, encodes a 2D+time DSA series using spatial modules, aggregates all the features using temporal modules, and decodes it into 2D segmentation maps.
+On a large multi-center clinical dataset, \method{} achieves a vessel segmentation Dice of 0.84 ($\pm$0.04) and an artery-vein segmentation Dice of 0.79 ($\pm$0.06). \method{} surpasses traditional Frangi-based $k$-means clustering (P$<$0.001) and U-Net (P$<$0.001) by a significant margin, demonstrating the advantages of harvesting spatio-temporal features.
 This study represents the first investigation into automatic artery-vein segmentation in DSA using deep learning.
-We will make the code publicly available.
+The code is publicly available at \url{https://github.com/RuishengSu/CAVE_DSA}.